LegendStatus/Object_Detector/README.md

-# Object_Detection
+# Object_Detector
 This is the ECE-285-SP final project.
-We intend to implement state-to-art deep learning algorithms on PASCAL VOC 2012 dataset for object detection.
+Faster R-CNN and Yolo_v1 are implemented respectively.
+Check out folder for more information.